Tomato Sandwich with Basil Mayo

 Sandwich

-- Place 2 thick slices of tomato on top of the basil mayo and season the tomatoes with flaky sea salt and cracked black pepper.4 slices heirloom tomato, 8 tbsp prepared basil mayo, Flaky sea salt, Cracked black pepper
+- Place 4 thick slices of tomato on top of the basil mayo on each slice of bread, then season the tomatoes with flaky sea salt.4 slices heirloom tomato, Flaky sea salt

 - Cut the sandwiches in half and enjoy!